boonej/vmashd/README.rst

 Creating a video mashup
 -----------------------

-After the configuration is commplete, the rest is pretty simple.
+After the configuration is complete, the rest is pretty simple.
 You will need:

 1. one or more audio files stored in the audio directory; make sure they will not be filtered out by the audio filter string.